GridTools/gt4py/CONTRIBUTING.md

 Check `pytest` documentation (`pytest --help`) for all the options to select and execute tests.

-To run the complete test suite we also recommended to use `tox`:
+To run the complete test suite we recommended using `tox`:

 ```bash
 # List all the available test environments